ankushg/objctoswift/Obectivej-C to Swift Syntax Translation.md

 Beyond those mostly syntactical conversions, you'll also need to do more semantic-based conversions:

-* Handle all cases in `switch` statements (probably by adding a default case) o Add overrides for all superclass `init`s
+* Handle all cases in `switch` statements (probably by adding a default case)
+* Add overrides for all superclass `init`s
 * Change the definition for any variables that are only set once to `let` versus `var`
 * Move getters/setters into `set/get` blocks in property definitions; in set, change name for the incoming value to `newValue`
-* Biggest change is handling of `nil` and the new `Optional` types.
-Normal variables can no longer be assigned nil, only Optional ones.
-This should get rid of a vast array of program errors.
-On the other hand, all results from Cocoa methods are defined as Optionals with auto-unwrap.
+* A big change is the handling of `nil` and the new `Optional` types.
+Normal variables can no longer be assigned `nil`, only Optional ones.
+This should get rid of a vast array of program errors but it also means that all results from Cocoa methods are defined as Optionals with auto-unwrap.
 This means that the compiler will NOT warn you that the returned values are handled incorrectly, leading to a whole new set of potential runtime problems.
-* For every property, either (a) assign initial value, or (b) add to `init` call or (c) make `Optional` by adding `?` to type
+* For every property, either
+  * assign initial value,
+  * add to `init` call, or
+  * make `Optional` by adding `?` to type
 * In initializers, you must set your own non-optional properties before calling `super.init`